 In addition to increasing analytical thinking, creativity, and math and English skills, the learning of language fosters global awareness and gives students a post-graduation advantage.
 Only 8.6% of college students study a foreign language in America despite the necessity of global communication today, according to the latest study by the Modern Language Association.
 While most graduate programs require proficiency in a non-English language for entrance or graduation, this deficit has larger consequences.
 It means there is a critical need for bilingual and multilingual individuals in the global marketplace; we need diplomats, intelligence and foreign policy experts, politicians, military leaders, teachers, business leaders, scientists, physicians, entrepreneurs, managers, technicians, historians, artists, and writers, among other professionals, who are proficient in languages other than English.
 Foreign language studies help create world citizens who are prepared to succeed in a competitive, highly interconnected world.

 · Honors Colloquia: Designed as intensive seminars, these courses are unique to the University Honors Program.
 They are mid-level courses that assume no prior background in the area but that emphasize scholarly reading, writing, and research.
 A colloquium generally requires research, an oral presentation, and at least one major paper.
 Topics are selected by student vote and are announced at least a year in advance.
 Students complete 6 credits of colloquia by graduation.

-· Honors Capstone Project: As an opportunity to direct their own research, creative activity, service project, or study abroad experience, students complete and defend a capstone project under the mentorship of a chosen faculty member and the honors director.
+· Honors Capstone Project: As an opportunity to direct their own research, creative activity, service project, or study abroad experience, students complete and defend a capstone project under the guidance of a chosen faculty mentor and capstone committee.
 Before their defense, students complete 3 total credits of HON 498: Capstone Research.